 I began blogging as a creative vent for my frustration with how we’re treating the planet, but it has quickly transformed into much more.
 I’m learning how to be gentler on the planet, how to live without constantly destroying, and how to be happy with what we have now – because we won’t have it for much longer.
 Eco Anouk chronicles all that, mainly as a way to enjoy what we have, and make the most of it all.
 While also living as gently as possible.
-Let’s live for the 21st century world.
+Let’s build a sustainable world for the 21st century and beyond.

 The World Today – No Safety Nets

 More recently, I have come to the personal realization that life in today’s world is uniquely challenging.
 My generation, the so-called millennials, are being forced to lower their expectations day by day, and things are looking even worse for the younger generations.
 What we previously (wrongly) thought of as a planet with unlimited resources is now teetering on the edge of destruction, and instead of expanding our consumption patterns, we should all be cutting down and minimizing.
 (On that note, minimalism isn’t a “trend”!
 It’s what we should all aspire to at this juncture of life on Earth.)